Plant DetailShow Menu

 • Herbs with gigantic flowers of various colors

 Insects, Diseases, and Other Plant Problems: Ants may be present on flower buds but are totally harmless.
-Shake or dunk flowers before bringing them inside.
+Shake flowers to dislodge insects before bringing them inside.
 Good air circulation discourages fungal diseases.
+An unidentified bud-boring insect (probably a moth larvae) is present in the NC and may destroy some flower buds.
+The plants are shunned by deer.

 See this plant in the following landscapes:

-Davidson County Demo Garden Plant Walls and Hedges Rock & Water Garden Reynolda Palm House and Gardens Juniper Level Botanic Gardens: Muscadine Bed Herb & Flower Cottage Garden Backyard Patio Flowers Galore
+Davidson County Extension Demonstration Garden Plant Walls and Hedges Reynolda Palm House and Gardens Rock & Water Garden Juniper Level Botanic Gardens: Muscadine Bed Herb & Flower Cottage Garden Backyard Patio Flowers Galore

 Cultivars / Varieties: